 Why shred the leaves before using them as mulch?

-Whether your garden beds will be over-wintering vegetables or going to sleep for the season, cover them with a thick layer of mulch.
+Whether your garden beds overwinter vegetables or go to sleep for the season, cover them with a thick layer of mulch.

 5: Protect Winter Crops